 - Know which vendor you need to pay first.

 Managing Your Spare Cash

-- Consider investing your excess cash if your cash flow remain stable and predictable
+- Consider investing your excess cash if your cash flow remains stable and predictable

 - Deposit your cash balances in interest-earning accounts